Low T Might Mean Lost Memories

 There is a ribbon tied around each of your fingers, and you still can’t remember what you were going to do this afternoon.
 Was it a trip to the grocery store?
 Did you have a phone call to make?
 You jotted it down to remind yourself, but somehow forgot where you placed that notepad.

 Memory loss is common with age, and small memory lapses like these are often the first to be noticeable.
 As these small instances become more frequent they can become stressful and worrisome for you and those close to you.
 Many people consider mental decline and memory loss an inevitable aspect of aging, but as it turns out memory loss is actually a symptom of hormone decline, a condition associated with increased age that is treatable.
+Yet, there are a big portion of population that have the condition called Hypogonadism (insufficient testosterone production unrelated to age).

 Low Testosterone Linked with Alzheimer’s disease